awsdocs/aws-security-hub-user-guide/doc_source/asff-resourcedetails-awsrdseventsubscription.md

 # AwsRdsEventSubscription<a name="asff-resourcedetails-awsrdseventsubscription"></a>

-The `AwsRdsEventSubscription` contains details about an RDS event notification subscription\.
-The subscription allows RDS to post events to an SNS topic\.
+The `AwsRdsEventSubscription` contains details about an Amazon Relational Database Service event notification subscription\.
+The subscription allows Amazon RDS to post events to an Amazon Simple Notification Service topic\.

 The following example shows the AWS Security Finding Format \(ASFF\) for the `AwsRdsEventSubscription` object\.
 To view descriptions of `AwsRdsEventSubscription` attributes, see [AwsRdsEventSubscriptionDetails](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_AwsRdsEventSubscriptionDetails.html) in the *AWS Security Hub API Reference*\.